Crispin Blunt: Political views

 A long-term Eurosceptic, Blunt issued a pamphlet in 1998 when first elected to parliament which called for an in-out referendum.
+In 1998, Blunt argued against the equal age of consent for homosexuals and heterosexuals, stating that "It is also clear that there is a much greater strand of homosexuality than of heterosexuality which depends for its gratification on the exploitation of youth".
+In 2004, he was also absent for votes on legalising (same-sex) civil partnerships and allowing marriages to remain valid if they became a same-sex marriage after the granting of a Gender Recognition Certificate.
 In June 2016, Blunt championed LGBT rights, during the campaigning of the EU referendum, stating that the UK would be the "world's leading proponents of LGBTI rights, in or out of the EU".

 Blunt has been described as "a long-term critic of Israel".
+He is a co-director of the International Centre of Justice for Palestinians, and in October 2023 he announced the group's intention to prosecute UK government leaders for "aiding and abetting war crimes in Gaza" amid the Gaza war, warning his colleagues in Westminster of the peril of guilt through complicity.

 He voted against the Cameron–Clegg coalition government in 2013 on the issue of British military intervention in the Syrian civil war.

-Blunt has spoken out about the presence of prayers as part of Parliament's formal business.
-He put forward an Early Day Motion on the issue in 2019, arguing that the practice was discriminatory against non-religious MPs, since those MPs who choose to pray are able to reserve a seat for parliamentary business that day and are more likely to ask questions; there are 650 elected MPs in the UK Parliament, but only enough seating for 427 at any one time.
+Blunt has called attention to the presence of prayers as part of Parliament's formal business.
+He put forward an Early Day Motion on the issue in 2019, arguing that the practice was discriminatory against non-religious MPs since those MPs who choose to pray are able to reserve a seat for parliamentary business that day and are more likely to ask questions; there are 650 elected MPs in the UK Parliament, but only enough seating for 427 at any one time.
 In 2020, he again raised the issue in the House, with new speaker Lindsay Hoyle expressing sympathy with the need for reform.

 Blunt is one of the most prominent Conservative advocates of transgender rights.
 He argues that supporting transgender individuals is an extension of the party's tradition of supporting individual liberty.

+Blunt's voting record in Parliament had previously been broadly unsympathetic towards gay rights.
+He later stated regret for that part of his voting record.
+In January 2016, he stated that he uses poppers, during a parliamentary debate that discussed banning them along with other legal highs.

+Blunt supports the legalisation of cannabis in the UK.